 Ask every shortlisted vendor for: default evaluation methodology, whether they ship a golden-set regression suite, how they measure retrieval quality (recall, precision, citation accuracy), refusal versus answer handling, observability stack (LangSmith, Ragas), prompt and model versioning, and incident response for regressions.
 Vendors unable to answer these unprompted are unlikely to ship production-grade chatbots in 2026.

-What does an AI chatbot project typically cost in 2026?
+What does AI chatbot development cost with Uvik Software in 2026?